Skycoder42/QCtrlSignals/README.md

 ### Known Limitations
 - Only such signals, that the operating system allows, can be registered.
 For example, `SIGKILL` on linux cannot be registered
 - On Windows, all signals are handeled in a second thread.
 Thus, the signals that require immediate handling, like `CTRL_CLOSE_EVENT`, cannot be registered
-  - However, this will be handeled for shutdown
+  - However, this signal is handeled for automatic shutdown